 Some cynics would correctly argue that some of us are living a positive, resilient, and authentically happy existence that is as close to the core of our soul as it can get.
 I would argue that such lives are adaptations of our character strengths as outlined by the work of Peterson and Seligman in Character Strengths and Virtues: A Handbook and Classification, 2004.
 It is reasonable to assume that the hierarchical ranking of such virtues and character strengths was impacted by our childhood experiences.
 While some experience a remarkably happy and uneventful childhood, how would the ranking of our unique strengths shift if those childhood experiences were adverse and happened over a prolonged period of time?
 Is it possible that some develop perspective and spirituality — which are generally considered “positive” character strengths — as the top two strengths because these children had to understand the world of abuse with a different perspective?
 Did developing spirituality give them the strength to tide through those difficult dissociative periods?

 The field of Positive Psychology has the right intent – “…to contribute to the flourishing or optimal functioning of people…” (What is Positive Psychology, Gable & Haidt, 2005).
 However, even experts like Seligman agree that work lies ahead before we can stop traumatizing the innocence of a newborn’s soul.

-If you want to learn how to overcome the misteachings of your childhood, then Karuna Journeys may be able to help.
+If you want to learn how to overcome the not so positive impressions of your childhood, then karuna journeys may be able to help.
 We offer programs that will help shape a new way of thinking and give you the power to live a more fulfilled life.
 We invite you to join us in this journey to unleash compassion and make the world a happier place by becoming a member of the completely free reimagine happiness™ community.
 There, you can become part of a vibrant network of karuna warriors and discover the transformational tools and resources we have waiting for you.
 Click here to start your happiness journey!